Absence from work policy and annual leave procedure

 Medical/Non-Medical Absences

+As employees of Lancashire and South Cumbria NHS Foundation Trust (LSCFT), all trainees are required to provide information about any time away from work activities during the working day (this includes teaching and study days).
 Time away from work which exceeds two hours will be recorded as a sickness absence episode or special leave depending on the circumstance.

-Pre-planned medical appointments – please contact lscft-absence-recording@lancaster.ac.uk as soon as you know the date and time so this can be logged.
+Pre-planned medical appointments – please contact lscft-absence-recording@lancaster.ac.uk as soon as you know the date and time of your appointment so this can be logged.
 If this changes – please remember to let us know so we can log your new appointment time.
 If relevant you can ask for the appointment to be recorded as ‘disability related absence’ if part of a recognised condition.

 Special leave

-Special leave is designed to be a compassionate, supportive and immediate response to an unexpected situation arising in an employees life.
+Special leave is designed to be a compassionate, supportive and immediate response to an unexpected situation arising in an employee’s life.
 It can include the following (for the full list see the LSCFT staff leave policy at the bottom of this page)

 • Carers leave – where there are unexpected breaks in care for someone you have caring responsibilities for to enable you to make arrangements for ongoing care as needed.